BielowAlex/BielowAlex/README.md

 <h3 align="center">Junior Front-end Developer from Ukraine</h3>

 I’m a self-taught front-end developer based in Ivano-Frankowsk, Ukraine.
 I can develop responsive websites from scratch and raise them into modern user-friendly web experiences.
 I am finishing my studies abroad(UMCS), my department is Computer Science, Mathematics and Physics.
-In parallel, I am taking Frontend|Backend developer courses at an online school Octen IT.
+In parallel, I am taking Frontend|Backend developer courses at an online school [Okten School](https://owu.com.ua).
 Transforming my creativity and knowledge into a websites has been my passion for over a year.
 I always strive to learn about the newest technologies and frameworks.

 ## Languages: